ipspace/netlab/docs/outputs/index.md

 * Some output modules use optional formatting modifiers -- you can specify Ansible inventory format, graph type, or parts of the transformed data structure that you want to see in YAML or JSON format
 * All output formats support optional destination file name.
 Default file name is either hard-coded in the module or specified in **defaults.outputs** part of lab topology.

-The following output modules are included in **netsim-tools** distribution; you can create your own by adding modules to `netsim/outputs` directory:
+The following output modules are included in **netlab** distribution; you can create your own by adding modules to `netsim/outputs` directory:

 ```eval_rst
 .. toctree::